Twelve drawings for the Governor’s Palace at Chandigarh

 I will send you some extracts of the Le Corbusier Complete Works where these buildings are shown at different states of study and/or construction.
 The drawings of 2 stages of study of the Governor’s Palace are in the 46–52 and 52–57 Volume (the work done at my time is in the 1957–65 Volume).

 I will send you this weekend my commentaries about the sketches which concern mostly positioning the kitchen and the services necessary to each floor and superimposed in the same area of the project.
 L-C is especially concerned with the control of cooking odours.

-All drawings are from May 53 one is not dated the section and plan.
-But the project has been well developed in 1952 I will give you an example of the 2 stages.
+All drawings are from May 53, one is not dated, the section and plan.
+But the project was well developed in 1952 and I will give you an example of the 2 stages.

 Hope this will be helpful developing a better understanding of some of these drawings in your collection.

 Actually you have everything of what I normally look for in your sketches, the only thing I do not have is the confirmation of the stamp made with some eraser, different one for each of his trips in India… I will verify it, but I have to find the good box in my storage!

 OK, look at this stuff and if you have questions I could perhaps answer… I have manipulated some of the drawings in terms of colour or exposure to have them more readable… Now if you want to understand better how L-C was working with us it is some kind of work and it would take a little time, let me know if you want to do that…

 This is all wonderful to see, and works as a very powerful way of elucidating the drawings.
 We would love to publish your analytic sheets just as they are, in sequence, as an example of highly engaged research – of a supremely knowledgeable person looking hard at the sketches, and interpreting them.